Loquat, Japanese plum - Eriobotrya japonica

 Caution: Do not overfertilize since this could increase sensitivity to fire blight disease.
 1

-A month after planting, spread 1/4 lb (113 g) per tree of a young-tree fertilizer, such as 6-6-6 (6 % nitrogen 6% phosphate 6%potassium) with minor elements.
-Twenty to 30% of the nitrogen should come from organic sources (Table 3).
+A month after planting, spread 1/4 lb (113 g) per tree of a young-tree fertilizer, such as 6-6-6 (6 % nitrogen 6% phosphate 6% potassium) with minor elements.
+Twenty to 30% of the nitrogen should come from organic sources.
 Repeat this every 8 weeks for the first year.
 Then, gradually increase the amount of fertilizer to 0.5, 0.75, 1.0 lb etc., (227 g, 341 g, 454 g, etc.) as the trees grow.
 Four to 6 dry fertilizer applications per year may be made up to the third year.
 2

 For mature trees, fertilize trees 2 to 3 times per year.
 The fertilizer should be applied just before or at bloom, perhaps during late fall, again in March, and once during the summer.
-The fertilizer mix should also include phosphate (P2O5) and potash (K2O); use a 6-6-6, 8-3-9 or similar material.
+The fertilizer mix should also include phosphate (P2O5) and potash (K2O).
 2

 Irrigation